spassvogel/gilles-game/docs/thoughts.md

     https://stackoverflow.com/questions/18997724/how-to-change-scroll-bar-position-with-css

 25/07/2019 CUSTOM CURSORS
-[ ] We need cursors for move and not-allowed
+[ ] We need cursors for move inventory item and not-allowed

 29/07/2019 EQUIP GEAR
 [x] Can equip gear from the players inventory